-The above example, while not uncommon, is just one possible reason that you may want to change the company you are using to enter the U.S. When deciding whether to get an H-1B visa transfer before stamping or after stamping, it helps to understand the H-1B process and how you can maneuver within it.
+The above example, while not uncommon, is just one possible reason that you may want to change the company you are using to enter the U.S. on an initial H1B approval.
+When deciding whether to get an H-1B visa transfer before stamping or after stamping, it helps to understand the H-1B process and how you can maneuver within it.

 When dealing with USCIS visas and immigration, it can be easy to disrupt or sabotage your own efforts by making a poor decision during filing or processing phase.
 Because an interruption can mean months of delay, it is important to do things carefully and with legal guidance.